Gapped momentum states: Gapped momentum states in liquids and supercritical fluids

 Applying (\ref{lagr}) to the two fields in (\ref{l1}) gives two de-coupled equations

 with the solution

 with the same dispersion relation as in (\ref{omega}) and where, for simplicity, we assumed zero phase shifts in $\phi_1$ and $\phi_2$.

 We consider the dissipative process over time scale comparable to $\tau$ because the phonon with the $k$-gap dissipates after time comparable to $\tau$ (see (\ref{solution}) and (\ref{omega0})).
 Both $\phi_1$ and $\phi_2$ change appreciably over this time scale.

 We observe that the first equation in (\ref{2eq}) is identical to (\ref{gener3}), resulting in the first solution in (\ref{2phi}) as in (\ref{omega0}).
 The second solution increases with time. $\phi_1$ and $\phi_2$ in (\ref{2phi}) can be viewed as energy exchange between waves $\phi_1$ and $\phi_2$: $\phi_1$ and $\phi_2$ appreciably reduce and grow over time $\tau$, respectively.
 This process is not dissimilar from phonon scattering in crystals due to defects or anharmonicity where a plane-wave phonon ($\phi_1$) decays into other phonons (represented by $\phi_2$) and acquires a finite lifetime $\tau$ as a result.

 We note that $\phi_2$ can be viewed as the wave propagating back in time and space with respect to $\phi_1$ because $\phi_2(x,t)=\phi_1(-x,-t)$, implying that a Lagrangian formulation of a non-reversible dissipative process involves two waves moving in the opposite space-time directions, resulting in this sense in the reversibility of the Lagrangian description.
-As we will see in the later section, the two-field description is analogous to the Keldysh-Schwinger approach where the integration is extended to a complementary plane and integration contour is closed as a result.
+As we will see in section \ref{tre}, the two-field description is analogous to the Keldysh-Schwinger approach where the integration is extended to a complementary plane and integration contour is closed as a result.